 PILLARS OF ACTIVE AGEING

 The components of health, life-long learning, participation and security are the Active Ageing policy pillars or key areas for strategic action.
 Effective policies that address these four pillars will greatly improve the capacity of individuals to assemble the necessary resources during their life-courses for their personal resilience and well-being.
 (See Fig. 12, p.
-79, Active Ageing: a Policy Response to the Longevity Revolution, ILC-Brazil Publications).
+79, Active Ageing: a Policy Response to the Longevity Revolution, ILC-BR Publications).

 PILLAR OF HEALTH

 Active Ageing embraces the goal of enhancing the health of populations and reducing health inequalities.
 It seeks to enable the achievement of the fullest health potential across the life course.
 The Active Ageing vision of health is firmly rooted in the concepts and strategies for health articulated over decades by WHO and universally regarded as normative.
 Health is “a state of complete physical, mental and social well-being and not merely the absence of disease” (Constitution of WHO 1946).
 It is a resource for everyday life.
 It is “an important dimension of quality of life that must be achieved not solely by health services, but also by assuring security and learning”, through “peace, shelter, education, food, income, a stable eco-system, sustainable resources, social justice and equity”.